 Life with oxygen therapy

+You should never smoke, including e-cigarettes, when using oxygen.
+The carbon monoxide in the smoke reduces the amount of oxygen that your bloodcancarry around your body.
+This makes the oxygen therapy ineffective.
 Oxygen also helps combustion, so it is vital that there is no smoking around oxygen.
 There is a risk of facial burns and house fires if you or someone else smokes in your home when the oxygen supply is turned on.

 If you continue to smoke while using oxygen, a risk assessment and a medical review will be undertaken.
 It might be appropriate to withhold or withdraw oxygen therapy because of public safety or risk to others.

 Ask your respiratory team for advice on how to quit, or read our advice for help to quit.

 You will not get any long-term benefit from oxygen if you continue to smoke or if you do not use the oxygen as prescribed.

 If you use oxygen, it’s important to tell your insurers.
 This should not affect insurance premiums, but it will make sure you are fully covered in the event of a claim.
 It’s a good idea to inform both buildings and contents insurance providers.